google/tracing-framework/KNOWN_ISSUES.md

 This is a list of major known issues.
 For the latest list of all issues see the [Github Issues page](https://github.com/google/tracing-framework/issues).

-## Timing on Chrome/Windows is Bad
+## Timing on Chrome/Windows and iOS is Bad

 Chrome/Windows does not currently implement the high-resolution timing required to get accurate times.
 If you try to use WTF there you'll get very weird (and